WeblateOrg/weblate/docs/admin/config.rst

 ANONYMOUS_USER_NAME
 -------------------

-Username of any user not logged in.
+Username of users that are not logged in.

 .. seealso::